MIT-AJL-Team-12/MIT_AJL_Team_12/README.md

   #
   <h1>
-    🙌🏻 What is Break Through Tech AI? 🙌🏻
+    🙌🏻 What is Break Through Tech? 🙌🏻
   </h1>
 </div>